pthu/sahd/source/miscellaneous/overview_deliverance.md

-all three articles, though <i>THAT</i> (Ruprecht 1978) claims that there is no distinction of meaning when they are used in parallel, and <i>NIDOTTE</i> finds evidence of both ‘from’ and ‘to’ with <span dir="rtl" lang="he">פלט</span>.
+all three articles, though <i>THAT</i> (Ruprecht 1978) claims that there is no distinction of meaning when they are used in parallel, and <i>NIDOTTE</i> finds evidence of both ‘from’ and ‘to’ with פלט .
 For מלט it suggests ‘slip away safely’ as basic.
 The idea of ‘escape’ is central, but this is obscured by LXX’s use of σῴζω.